antogypt/antogypt.github.io/index.md

-# DNI/BYF
+# DNI

-**TMEs and not lesbians ask before following!! (current followers, tme lesbians and transfems that aren't lesbians are okay**
+**TMEs and not lesbians ask before following!! (current followers, tme lesbians and transfems that aren't lesbians are okay
-* fit the basic criteria (lgbtq+phobic, transmed, terf/swerf, ableist, racist, lookist, fatphobic, sexist, misogynist, * exclus etc)
+* fit the basic criteria
 * radinclus
 * nsfw account
 * don't support self-diagnosing
 * 18+, unless i follow first
-* use terms "f3mboy" and "tr@p" as tme (transmisogyny exempt, someone who isn't transfem)
+* use terms "f3mboy" and "tr@p" as tme
 * make fun of trigger warnings
 * xenogender hater
 * think that pronouns always equal gender